 |The name for your Linode, which must be unique between all of the Linodes on your account.
 This name will be how you identify your server in the Cloud Manager’s Dashboard.

 |The primary administrative password for your Linode instance.
 This password must be provided when you log in to your Linode via SSH.
 The password must meet the complexity strength validation requirements for a strong password.
 Your root password can be used to perform any action on your server, so make it long, complex, and unique.

 After providing all required Linode Options, click on the Create button.
 Your Peppermint App will complete installation anywhere between 2-5 minutes after your Linode has finished provisioning.

 Access Your Peppermint App

 After Peppermint has finished installing, you can access your server with your Linode’s IPv4 address.
-Copy your Linode’s IPv4 address from the Linode Cloud Manager, and then connect to the server using your Linode’s IPv4 address.
+Copy your Linode’s IPv4 address from the Linode Cloud Manager, and then connect to the server using your Linode’s IPv4 address and port

 The default credentials to login to your Peppermint Ticket Management Panel are:

-Once you login to the Peppermint Ticket Management Panel, you will want to update the email and password, you can do so by clicking the settings gear logo in the top right corner.
+Once you login to the Peppermint Ticket Management Panel, you will want to update the email and password, you can do so by clicking View Profile in the sidebar and selecting Password.

 For more on Peppermint, check out the following resources: